pmcgurk/FRIDGES/Documents/Report.md

 ## Raspberry Pi
 ![Raspberry Pi](https://upload.wikimedia.org/wikipedia/commons/4/45/Raspberry_Pi_-_Model_A.jpg)

 The Raspberry Pi is a small form-factor ARM based computer.
 It is a very popular system that has a healthy development ecosystem.
 The RPi can run a custom Linux-based operating system, called Raspbian, allowing fairly high level development and integration with lower-level peripherals such as GPIOs.
+The Raspberry Pi also has official peripherals or "modules" for devices such as a camera or a touchscreen.

 There are several models of Raspberry Pi available: